Viber: Rakuten acquires Viber (2014)

-On 13 February 2014, Rakuten announced they had acquired Viber Media for $900 million.
+On 13 February 2014, Rakuten announced they had acquired Viber Media for $900 million, and since then Viber has been owned by Rakuten, Inc., an e-commerce conglomerate headquartered in Tokyo.
 The sale of Viber earned the Shabtai family (Benny, his brother Gilad, and Gilad's son Ofer) some $500 million from their 55.2% stake in the company.
 At that sale price, the founders each realized over 30 times return on their investments.
+Later that year, the company established a UK presence with the incorporation of Viber UK Limited in London.

 Djamel Agaoua became Viber Media CEO in February 2017, replacing co-founder Marco who left in 2015.

 In July 2017 the corporate name of Viber Media was changed to Rakuten Viber and a new wordmark logo was introduced.
 Its legal name remains Viber Media, S.à r.l. based in Luxembourg.

 Post-acquisition

+In August 2015 Viber opened a regional office for Central and Eastern Europe in Sofia to support growth in the region.